 Rebills are the gold standard for determining traffic quality.
 The number of customers who sign up for a free trial may seem important, but the number of customers who maintain active, paying subscriptions are the real target.
 Advertisers typically seek arebill rate of 60% or higher.

-Mastering Mainstream: 5 quick tips
+Mastering the Mainstream vertical in 5 quick tips

 Now that you’re familiar with the top Mainstream sub-verticals and flows, it’s time to optimize!
 Here are our top five tips for establishing a strong presence in this popular vertical: